AdaCore/learn/content/courses/advanced-ada/chapters/numerics.rst

     end Decimal_Based_Literals;

 Based literals use the ``base#number#`` format.
 Also, they aren't limited to simple integer literals such as :ada:`16#16D#`.
-In fact, we can use a point or an exponent in based literals, as well as underscores.
+In fact, we can use a radix point or an exponent in based literals, as well as underscores.
 In addition, we can use any base from 2 up to 16.
 We discuss these aspects further in the next section.

 Features and Flexibility